 The Department of Periodontics is a leader in predoctoral and postgraduate periodontal education, spearheading a path of clinical excellence built on a strong foundation of evidence-based practice.
-Approved by the American Dental Association, the advanced education program in periodontics is designed to provide postdoctoral students with advanced training in the discipline of periodontics and implantology.
+The advanced education program in periodontics is designed to provide postdoctoral students with advanced training in the discipline of periodontics and implantology.
 Additionally, a four-year program in periodontal prosthesis and a four-year combined periodontics-orthodontics program are offered to selected candidates.

 Residents who wish to combine an academic career with clinical practice may also elect to pursue a Master of Science in Oral Biology (MSOB) and a Doctor of Science in Dentistry (DScD) concurrently with these advanced education certificate programs.